gilcu3/hullcaster/README.md

 - [x] Fix bug deleting file
 - [x] Show the podcast description only when a podcast is selected
 - [x] Fix syncing podcasts, sometimes gets stuck (it seems timeout not working)
+- [x] Support downloading subscriptions with gpodder
-- [ ] Support the syncing subscriptions with gpodder
+- [ ] Support uploading subscriptions with gpodder
 - [ ] Migrate to ~~[ratatui](https://ratatui.rs/)~~
   [Cursive](https://github.com/gyscos/cursive)
 - [x] Add option to sync automatically on start, would be enabled by default